sfu-dhil/wphp-docs/source/titles.rst

 .. _titles-search-signed-author:

 Signed author
-  Text search for title by Signed author field
+  Text search for title by :ref:`Signed author field <title-field-signed-author>`

 .. _titles-search-pseudonym:

 Pseudonym
-  Text search for title by Pseudonym field
+  Text search for title by :ref:`Pseudonym field <title-field-pseudonym>`

 .. _titles-search-filter-firm:

 Filter by Firm
-  Titles can be filtered by all of part of a Firm’s name, by Firm gender (female, male, unknown), by Firm role (Publisher, Printer, Bookseller, Unknown), and by Firm Address.
+  Titles can be filtered by all of part of a `Firm’s name <firms.html#firm-field-name>`_, by `Firm gender (female, male, unknown) <firms.html#firm-field-gender>`_, by `Firm role (Publisher, Printer, Bookseller, Unknown) <firms.html#explore-firm-roles>`_, and by `Firm Address <firms.html#firm-field-street-address>`_.

 .. _titles-search-self-published:

 Self-Published
-	Search by whether a title has been self-published or not.
+	Search by whether a title has been :ref:`self-published <title-field-self-published>` or not.

 .. _titles-search-volumes:

 Volumes
-	Search for a title by entering the exact number of volumes.
+	Search for a title by entering the exact :ref:`number of volumes <title-field-volumes>`.

 .. _titles-search-date-of-publication:

 Date of Publication
-  Search for the year a title was published (e.g. 1795) or a range of years (1790-1800) or partial range of years (``*``-1800).
+  Search for the year a :ref:`title was published <title-field-date-of-publication>` (e.g. 1795) or a range of years (1790-1800) or partial range of years (``*``-1800).

 .. _titles-search-date-of-first-publication:

 Date of First Publication
-  Search for the year a title was first published (e.g. 1795) or a range of years (1790-1800) or partial range of years (``*``-1800).
+  Search for the year a title was :ref:`first published <title-field-date-of-first-publication>` (e.g. 1795) or a range of years (1790-1800) or partial range of years (``*``-1800).

 .. _titles-search-edition-number:

 Edition Number
-  Search for a title by entering the edition number.
+  Search for a title by entering the :ref:`edition number <title-field-edition>`.

 .. _titles-search-imprint:

 Imprint
-  Text search for title by Imprint field.
+  Text search for title by :ref:`Imprint field <title-field-imprint>`.

 .. _titles-search-colophon:

 Colophon
-  Text search for title by Colophon field [link].
+  Text search for title by :ref:`Colophon field <title-field-colophon>`.

 .. _titles-search-location-of-printing:

 Location of Printing
-  Searches Location of Printing field
+  Searches Location of :ref:`Printing field <title-field-location-of-printing>`.

 .. _titles-search-format:

 Format
-  Titles can be filtered by the Format in which they were printed.
-A description of all formats can be found in Explore Formats [link].
+  Titles can be filtered by the :ref:`Format in which they were printed <title-field-format>`.
+A description of all formats can be found in `Explore Formats <https://dhil.lib.sfu.ca/wphp/format/>`_.

 .. _titles-search-length:

 Length
-  Search for a title by entering the length of the page in centimetres.
+  Search for a title by entering the :ref:`length of the page <title-field-length>` in centimetres.

 .. _titles-search-width:

 Width
-  Search for a title by entering the width of the page in centimetres.
+  Search for a title by entering the :ref:`width of the page <title-field-width>` in centimetres.

 .. _titles-search-filter-by-price:

 Filter by Price
-  Title search can be filtered by Price (pound) field [link], Price (shilling) field [link], and/or Price (pence) field [link].
+  Title search can be filtered by :ref:`Price (pound) field <title-field-price-pound>`, :ref:`Price (shilling) field <title-field-price-shilling>`, and/or :ref:`Price (pence) field <title-field-price-pence>`.
 Filter search by Equal To (exact), Less Than, or Greater Than the amount entered.

 .. _titles-search-genre:

 Genre
   Titles can be filtered by the Genres in which they were printed.
-A description of all formats can be found in Explore Genres [link].
+A description of all formats can be found in `Explore Genres <https://dhil.lib.sfu.ca/wphp/genre/>`_.

 .. _titles-search-shelfmark:

 Shelfmark
-  Search for title by entering the Shelfmark [link].
+  Search for title by entering the :ref:`Shelfmark <title-field-shelfmarks>`.

 .. _titles-search-notes:

 Notes
-	Search by the Notes field [link].
+	Search by the :ref:`Notes field <title-field-notes>`.

 .. _titles-search-hand-verified:

 Hand-Verified
-  Title search can be filtered by titles which have been Hand-Verified [link] by clicking Yes, or not Hand-Verified by clicking No. The default setting of None removes the filter.
+  Title search can be filtered by titles which have been :ref:`Hand-Verified <title-field-hand-verified>` by clicking Yes, or not Hand-Verified by clicking No. The default setting of None removes the filter.

 .. _titles-search-verified:

 Verified
-  Title search can be filtered by titles which have been Verified [link] by clicking Yes, or not Verified by clicking No. The default setting of None removes the filter.
+  Title search can be filtered by titles which have been :ref:`Verified <title-field-verified>` by clicking Yes, or not Verified by clicking No. The default setting of None removes the filter.

 .. _titles-search-attempted-verification:

 Attempted Verification
-  Title search can be filtered by texts which have had an Attempted Verification [link] by clicking Yes, or no attempted Verification by clicking No. The default setting of None removes the filter.
+  Title search can be filtered by texts which have had an :ref:`Attempted Verification <title-field-attempted-verification>` by clicking Yes, or no attempted Verification by clicking No. The default setting of None removes the filter.

 Search results appear below the search fields.
 The search can be reset using the reset button.
 A list of the entries generated by the search can be exported using the export button.
 Results can be exported with MLA, Chicago, APA formatting or as a BibTex file.
-Search results include the Title ID, Title, Contributors (Role), Firms (Role), Date of Publication, Edition [all linked].
+Search results include the :ref:`Title ID <title-field-id>`, :ref:`Title <title-field-title>`, :ref:`Contributors (Role) <title-field-contributors>`, :ref:`Firms (Role) <title-field-firms>`, :ref:`Date of Publication <title-field-date-of-publication>`, :ref:`Edition <title-field-edition>`.

 Title fields
 ------------